shreyrai99/social-media-website/README.md

 # Social Media Website
 A website for developers built using the MERN stack.
 Now experience LinkedIn + Stackoverflow at a single place!

 Create your portfolio profile, add details like your educational credentials and experience, create posts, like/unlike and comment on posts by other members of the community.
+Users can also give mock quiz on the website to brush up their knowledge.

 ## Website is live [here](https://shreybook.herokuapp.com/).
 <br /><br />